BsNoSi/Yellow-Extension-dload/README.md

 @keyframes blinker {from { opacity: 1; }  to { opacity: 0; }}
 ```

 this creates a blinking entry that is substituted by the addressed file content.
-Additionally, if the user as disabled Javascript, there is a possibility to load the news manually.
-Be aware that the *relative path* as file location differs possibly lightly from links.
-The example calls a different page if no Javascript is available that has a layout with header and footer.
+Additionally, if the user has disabled Javascript, there is a possibility to load the news manually.
+Be aware that the *relative path* as file location differs possibly slightly from links.
+The example calls a different page, if no Javascript is available, that has a layout with header and footer.

 ## History

+2020-10-17: API changes applied.

 2020-10-14: Redesign of concept